 9. I like to add these "Do Not Bend" labels to the front and back of my package before shipping it out.
 I made a page of these labels on my computer and cut them out as needed.

 To ship four or more comic books, I make a snug inner box that I place within a larger shipping box.
 This inner box should fit tightly around your comic books to avoid movement and damage.
 The inner box can be used to ship four to about 35 comic books.
 More than that should be split into multiple inner boxes, then placed in one large shipping box.
 To make an inner box:

 1. Follow Step 1 above to bag each of your comic books.

 2. Follow Steps 2 and 3 to cut two pieces of corrugated cardboard that are 1/2 inch bigger than your bagged comic books.

 3. Stack your bagged comics on top of one piece of your cut corrugated cardboard.

 4. Take another piece of the corrugated cardboard and place it against the spine of your stacked comics.

 5. Using a pencil, make a mark on this piece of cardboard that is just slightly above the height of your stacked comic books.

-8. Now take your thinner cardboard and cut two pieces that are about 2 inches wide and about 7 inches long.
+8. Now take your thinner cardboard and cut two pieces that are about two inches wide and about seven inches long.
 Fold these pieces of cardboard in half lengthwise.